Carra (barony): History

+The ancient barony name is Conmhaícne Cúile Ceara.
+Clans in the barony include the Partraige and Conmaicne.

+Carra may also refer to a village near Bonniconlon and Ballina.

 Places of interest

 Moore Hall

-Moore Hall, the home place of George Henry Moore and his family from 1795 until 1923 is situated in this Barony.
-There were many prominent Moores born in Moore Hall including Maurice George Moore and George Moore (novelist).
-The house, situated above the shores of Lough Carra was burnt in the troubles of 1923 by the IRA.
+Moore Hall, the home place of George Henry Moore and his family from 1795 until 1923 is situated within Carra barony.
+A number of notable members of the Moore family were born in Moore Hall, including Maurice George Moore and the novelist George Moore.
+The house, situated above the shores of Lough Carra, was burned in 1923 during the Irish Civil War by the Anti-Treaty Irish Republican Army.
+The house was purchased by Mayo County Council in 2018 with plans for redevelopment.
+The majority of the surrounding estate is owned by Coillte and is maintained as a public amenity.

-The house is not open to the public never having been refurbished since it was destroyed but the estate, owned by Coillte now, is a very pleasant place for walkers, overlooking Lough Carra.

 National Museum of Country Life

 This Museum of Country Life is one of the National Museums of Ireland and situated just off the main road to Castlebar from the east.